-The UK economy is changing faster than ever before, it being reported that up to 35% of UK jobs could be automated or replaced by AI by 2030.
+The UK economy is changing faster than ever before, and it is reported that up to 35% of UK jobs could be automated or replaced by AI by 2030.
 This has meant that fields or careers that looked like they were thriving and plentiful 20 years ago are now stagnating and stifling.

-One of the biggest misconceptions about pursuing a career change at 40 is that it would be a limit your potential progression.
+One of the biggest misconceptions about pursuing a career change at 40 is that it would limit your potential progression.
 The reality for many Brits is that their industries and careers are no longer offering the expansive prospects they once were.
-Just like 47% of working age people in the UK, you are feeling like your career is no longer fulfilling.
+Just like 47% of working-age people in the UK, you are feeling like your career is no longer fulfilling.
 This is often caused by how there are new ceilings to your career progression, which have reduced the number of challenges we all thrive on.
 By staying in the same stagnant career, you are conceding to the gambler’s fallacy of throwing good years after bad.
 Staying where you are more than likely means staying still.
 Only by moving to an expanding, innovative industry will you really fulfil your future potential.

 The true question is not whether you can afford to switch careers, but if you can afford not to.
 If you are able to retire at 65, you still have over half of your career to reach the heights that you want.
 But, if you wait 5, 10 or 15 years, it becomes increasingly difficult to make that switch.
 Can you afford to stay in a career where you are unsatisfied and unrewarded?

-Am I Capable Of Working In A New Industry?
+Am I Capable of Working in a New Industry?

 So you’ve realised that switching careers is an appealing prospect, but you’re wondering if you really have what it takes.

 Think back to when you had just left full-time education, and how little you knew about work-life, how to interact with your colleagues, how to best invest your time and how to get the job done.
-Among many others, these are all examples of the essential skills that are transferrable to any career.
+Among many others, these are all examples of the essential skills that are transferable to any career.
 For every challenge that you overcame, you were better prepared for the next one, even if it was completely different.
 That is the same with switching careers.
-Even if you want the polar opposite occupation to the one you currently hold, there are a multitude of transferrable skills that will make reaching the same heights that much quicker and easier.
+Even if you want the polar opposite occupation to the one you currently hold, there are a multitude of transferable skills that will make reaching the same heights that much quicker and easier.

-With today’s ever-changing industry, your greatest asset is your ability to adapt.
+In today’s ever-changing industry, your greatest asset is your ability to adapt.
 This, however, is the scariest thing of all; it has been discovered that change is the greatest cause of anxiety.
-Having confidence in your own worth and ability is the most important skill to being successful making a career switch.
+Having confidence in your own worth and ability is the most important skill to being successful in making a career switch.